 The albergue has a parrot also but don’t try to take a photo with flash as you may be asked to leave I had an early enough night after a few drinks with new friends.
 I had plans to aim for Astorga the next day..some 22 km away..but I would be back on familiar territory.

 Villavante to Astorga

 On leaving the town, you have two options.
-Going straight brings you on to the main road and can be a little mundane, while taking a sharp right leads you to country rounds and dirt tracks.
-It is 2-3km longer and there are a number of small towns to pass through before you reach Astorga.
+Going straight brings you on to the main road and can be a little mundane while taking a sharp right leads you to country rounds and dirt tracks.
+It is 2-3 km long and there are a number of small towns to pass through before you reach Astorga.
 I chose the 2nd option.
 What is it with me and making my Caminos longer??

 I passed through Santaibanez de Valdeiglesias and had a rest stop.
 Most of the terrain was on the flat but there were sections that proved challenging.
 A highlight for me was meeting David again at Casa de los Dios.
 David is from Barcelona who, after walking the Camino, decided to help pilgrims.
 He lives in an abandoned warehouse and offers drinks and fruit for a donation to passing walkers.
 I said hello and mentioned that his home looked much better since I passed in 2012.
 I received a hug and he wished me a Buen Camino.
 Nice guy!
 I would love to do what he has done.